“Genius is one percent inspiration and ninety-nine percent perspiration.” Thomas Edison

 - Geography (CGC1DY)

-Students will be assessed and evaluate according to the Ontario Ministry of Education documents for Mathematics, Science, English and Canadian & World Studies.
+Students will be assessed and evaluated according to the Ontario Ministry of Education documents for Mathematics, Science, English and Canadian & World Studies.